The Frenet Frame as a Generalization of the Park Transform: Geometrical Interpretation of the Voltage

 Applying the Frenet frame to a three-phase voltage has the following effect:

 In fact:

 and, by construction, $\N \cdot \vabc{v} = \bfg 0$ and $\B \cdot \vabc{v} = \bfg 0$.

-Equation \eqref{eq:vtnb2} indicates that the Frenet frame \textit{always} make the original vector of voltage equivalent to a dc voltage.
+Equation \eqref{eq:vtnb2} indicates that the Frenet frame \textit{always} -- i.e., not only in balanced stationary conditions -- makes the original vector of voltage equivalent to a dc voltage.
 The ``price'' of this transformation is that the time derivative of such a voltage includes two terms, the conventional translation $\vtnb{v}'$ and the rotation $\W{F} \vtnb{v}$.
 In the other way round, thus, one can view a dc voltage as a quantity referred to a Frenet frame for which $\W{F} = \bfg 0$, which is, in effect, the condition satisfied by straight lines.